-If you happen to have some down time over the holiday period, rather than focus on you work, why not use the time to upskill yourself?
+If you happen to have some downtime over the holiday period, rather than focus on your work, why not use the time to upskill yourself?
 Depending on your area of focus, there are lots of ways to do this; the most simple of which are to spend time reading good books, or watching helpful YouTube videos or TED Talks.
 If you’re after something a little more formal, you could also investigate the broad range of online learning courses that now exist.
 Typical subjects that we see Accountants upskilling on in their own time include Management, Project Management, Leadership, Technology or even other areas of the accounting spectrum.

 Whilst a quick search on Google will bring up plenty of online learning institutions and courses, it’s also great to find a good book.